Events at Lassen Volcanic Park

 The Lassen Dark Sky Festival is a three-day festival dedicated entirely to celebrating the majesty of the night sky.
-Rangers, astronomers, astrobiologists, and novice star-lovers alike all flock to Lassen for this one-of-a-kind festival.
-Over the course of the weekend, there will be nightly constellation and stargazing tours as well as ranger-led hikes and hands-on educational activities.
-The Lassen Dark Sky Festival is also an excellent opportunity to learn from some of the best, most informed people in the business.
+Rangers, astronomers, astrobiologists, and novice star lovers alike all flock to Lassen for this one-of-a-kind festival.
+Over the weekend, there will be nightly constellation and stargazing tours, ranger-led hikes, and hands-on educational activities.
+The Lassen Dark Sky Festival is also an excellent opportunity to learn from some of the business’s best, most informed people.
 There will be presentations and demonstrations by luminaries from NASA, the International Dark Sky Association, RECON, and the Astronomical Society of Nevada.
 Whether you are an experienced astronomer or an amateur star-lover, the annual Dark Sky Festival promises a little something for anyone who appreciates the stars, planets, and little-known wonders of outer space.

 38th Annual Mile High Century Bike Ride

-The start and finish location for all rides is at Chester Park on the Feather River.
-The Mile High 100 Bike Ride has 3 different routes to choose from.
+The start and finish location for all rides is Chester Park on the Feather River.
+The Mile High 100 Bike Ride has three different routes to choose from.
 Century Ride: 108 miles.
 Metric Century: 56 miles.
-Half Metric Century Ride: 33 miles. www.milehigh100.com
+Half Metric Century Ride: 33 miles.
+More information and online registration.

 Almanor Art Show

 The Almanor Art Show is all about beautiful things in a beautiful place.
 It is one of Northern California’s oldest and most respected exhibitions of fine Arts & Crafts.
-There will be live music both days, lots of shade, and food and cold drink vendors.
+There will be live music on both days, lots of shade, and food and cold drink vendors.
 There will be 100 juried vendors at this art show.
 The event is free to attend.

 Annual Bluegrass Festival

 The Bluegrass Festival offers four fun-filled days of Bluegrass music for only $40 for adults.
-Children under 12 get in for free with advanced ticket purchase.
+Children under 12 get in for free with advanced ticket purchases.
 Evening-only tickets go for $10.
-In addition to live music performances, there will be jamming classes, quilting, and more.
+In addition, to live music performances, there will be jamming classes, quilting, and more.
 Pets are welcome.

 High Sierra Music Festival – Quincy

-Four-day festival with multiple stages, late night music, on-site camping, and great food and drink.
-For more information 510-595-1115 or visit the website for details of the 2023 High Sierra Music Festival.
+Four-day festival with multiple stages, late-night music, on-site camping, and great food and drink.
+For more information, 510-595-1115 or visit the website for details of the 2023 High Sierra Music Festival.